benbpyle/serverless-fhir-patient-converter/README.md

-# HealthLake Export Manager
+# Serverless FHIR Patient Converter

-Purpose: Working example of using AWS Step Functions, SQS, Lambda, S3 and EventBridge to manage scheduled exports of FHIR resources in AWS HealthLake.
+Purpose: Working example of using DynamoDB Streams, EventBridge Pipes and an Enrichment Lambda to convert a make-believe patient into a FHIR Patient.

 ## Getting Started